Studying Medicine in Philippines is a good choice and opportunity for those who are genuinely interested in becoming a doctor.

 Dr. Anupama (Author of this Article)

-Ex Student, Our Lady of Fatima University, Graduated(2013), Cleared MCI in 2013 in First Attempt
+Ex Student, Our Lady of Fatima University, Graduated(2013), Cleared FMGE in 2013 in First Attempt